psevestre/openid-fapi/Financial_API_WD_CIBA.md

 As it is anticipated the this specification will primary be used for write operations there is no separate read-only profile.

-This spec should be read in conjunction with OpenID Connect MODRNA Client initiated Backchannel Authentication Flow 1.0 and with parts 1 [FAPI1] and 2 [FAPI2] of the Financial API specification.
+This spec should be read in conjunction with OpenID Connect Client Initiated Backchannel Authentication Core [CIBA] and with parts 1 [FAPI1] and 2 [FAPI2] of the Financial API specification.

 #### 5.2.2 Authorization Server